Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Deputy Mayor David Eggleton will deliver soup, long-life milk, sugar, teabags, coffee and toilet rolls to people self-isolating and the elderly.
 Call him on 07836 202508.

 The Henley Literary Festival has a “buddy” scheme for residents who require support and deliveries of groceries or medication.
-Email info@henleyliteraryfestival.co.uk
+Email info@henleyliterary

 Shiplake Villages Covid-19 Mutual Aid has its own Facebook group page.
 Contact Joanne Stone on 01189 406665 or